Rodrigossz/Python-Custom-Skills-Toolkit/README.md

   + [Custom Skills errors and warnings management](https://docs.microsoft.com/en-us/azure/search/cognitive-search-custom-skill-interface#web-api-custom-skill-interface)
   + Your environment security requirements

+## Errors and Warnings

+If you need errors and warnings management, use [this](https://docs.microsoft.com/en-us/azure/search/cognitive-search-custom-skill-python) link as a reference and change the code to add it.
+This best practice will be added to the skills code in the future, no ETA for now.
+PRs are welcome!

 ## Code - The Skills

 Skill | When to Use